genesiscommunitysuccess/docs/docs/03_server/05_access-control/08_authorisation.md

 :::warning
 This table is only automatically maintained when profile user/right entries are maintained via `GENESIS_AUTH_MANAGER` business events.
 If you update the data in the tables PROFILE_USER or PROFILE_RIGHT via other means (e.g. **DbMon** or **SendIt**) then the `RIGHT_SUMMARY` table will not be maintained automatically.
 In such situations (e.g. setting up a brand new environemnt and bulk loading data into the tables) then the `~/run/auth/scripts/ConsolidateRights.sh` script must be run.
-This scans all entries in `PROFILE_USER` and `PROFILE_RIGHT` and populates `RIGHT_SUMMARY` withe the correct data.
+This scans all entries in `PROFILE_USER` and `PROFILE_RIGHT` and populates `RIGHT_SUMMARY` with the correct data.
 :::

 ### Sample explanation